MonirZaman/MonirZaman.github.io/_posts/2019-02-11-Math-Behind-Random-Forest.md

-Random forest is one of the widely used machine learning models for supervised inference task.
-It is robust to missing values in dataset as well as outliers.
+Random forest is one of the widely used machine learning models for supervised learning task.
+It is robust to missing values in dataset as well as to outliers.
 It is an ensemble of many decision trees.
 Therefore, it achieves good accuracy in practice.
 In this post, I will present detail mathematics of how a Random forest works.

 Supervised learning can be divided into Classification and Regression.
 * Classification is supervised learning where target variable is categorical